 The large number of ingredients present in this recipe may make this food unsuitable for those with dietary sensitivities or allergies.
 However, for those without issues, this recipe should be suitable and a vast improvement on traditional dog food.

 User Review( votes)

 Very Satisfactory Nutrition

 Full review of Nature’s Blend by Dr. Marty Pets

-The ideal nutrition for a dog is entirely dependant on their unique circumstances.
-However, a high proportion of protein and fat combined with a lower proportion of carbohydrates is most appropriate nutrition profile for the vast majority of dogs.
+The ideal nutrition for a dog is entirely dependant on its unique circumstances.
+However, a high proportion of protein and fat combined with a lower proportion of carbohydrates is the most appropriate nutrition profile for the vast majority of dogs.

 Dog’s are very capable of consuming a high proportion of carbohydrates, but a diet high in protein and fat is more appropriate and a better reflection of their natural ancestral diet.

 Dogs use carbohydrates as a simple energy source.
 Dogs do not require a significant portion of carbohydrates in their diet, and they are commonly added to reduce cost and increase shelf life.
 As the chart above displays, a maximum of 18% of Dr. Marty Pets Nature’s Blend calories are derived from carbohydrates.